matrix-org/synapse/docs/admin_api/rooms.md

 ## Parameters

-The following query parameters are available:
+The following parameters should be set in the URL:

 * `room_id` - The ID of the room.